 The GCC Oversight Committee, the GCC’s governing body, is comprised of Institution Representatives appointed by each member institution president, along with training and research executive committee leaders, chairs emeriti and GCC staff leaders.
 In addition to providing strategic direction, governance and operational guidance for the GCC, this group provides formal approval for new consortium start-up and, through the institutional roles of its members, insures alignment of consortium interests with the strategic interests of GCC member institutions.
 GCC Oversight Committee Institutional Representatives for 2021 include: Claudia Neuhauser, PhD, University of Houston (committee chair); Michael Blackburn, PhD, UTHealth; Giulio Draetta, MD, PhD, M.D.
 Anderson Cancer Center; Ken Ramos, MD, PhD, Institute of Biosciences and Technology of Texas A&M University; Yousif Shamoo, PhD, Rice University (vice chair); Randall Urban, MD, UT Medical Branch at Galveston; Ted Wensel, PhD, Baylor College of Medicine.
 Also serving on the Oversight Committee are Peter Davies, MD, PhD, Institute of Biosciences and Technology, chair emeritus; Kathy Matthews, PhD, Rice University, chair emeritus; Vasanthi Jayaraman, PhD, UTHealth, Keck Center Executive Committee chair; Krešimir Josić, PhD, University of Houston, Research Consortia Executive Committee chair; Karen Ethun, GCC Executive Director; Melissa Glueck, Keck Center Director; and Suzanne Tomlinson, PhD, GCC Research Programs Director.

 The GCC’s research arm is comprised of consortia and clusters, which serve to catalyze interactions and provide a supportive environment for collaborative research programs that require expertise beyond that available in any one institution.
-Currently, the Research Consortia support over 700 faculty engaged with consortia in the following areas: Antimicrobial Resistance, Chemical Genomics, Theoretical and Computational Neuroscience, Translational Pain Research, and Regenerative Medicine.
-Clusters, such as NanoX, Alcohol and Addiction Research, Mental Health Research, Cellular and Molecular Biophysics, and Translational Imaging, form when faculty come together around a common goal or interest, establish a working vision, and engage interest among the broader faculty community in the GCC.
+Currently, the Research Consortia support over 700 faculty engaged with consortia in the following areas: Antimicrobial Resistance, Innovative Drug Discovery and Development (formerly Chemical Genomics), Mental Health Research, Regenerative Medicine, Theoretical and Computational Neuroscience, and Translational Pain Research.
+Clusters, such as Artificial Intelligence in Healthcare, Cellular and Molecular Biophysics, Immunology, Single Cell Omics, and Translational Imaging, form when faculty come together around a common goal or interest, establish a working vision, and engage interest among the broader faculty community in the GCC.
 When there is critical mass to commit to a shared vision, the researchers are encouraged to apply to the GCC Oversight Committee for the formation of a new cluster.

 The Gulf Coast Consortium’s leadership is composed of accomplished academics by their own right from a variety of disciplines, whose professional focus is now helping bring light to the gray areas that have traditionally existed between the conventional boundaries separating academic institutions and disciplines.